opengisch/QField-docs/documentation/reference/exif.en.md

 - The coordinates (latitude and longitude) are always stored as absolute values, with the hemisphere indicated by the corresponding reference tags (e.g., `GPSLatitudeRef` for N/S).
 - Altitude is recorded as a positive or negative value depending on whether the elevation is above or below sea level, with `GPSAltitudeRef` used to indicate the direction.
 - Date and time stamps are stored in UTC format for consistency across locations.
+- See the corresponding [how to fetch geotag exif information into the attribute table section](../how-to/pictures.md#fetching-geotags-exif-from-the-image-file-into-the-attribute-table) for instructions how to make use of this